What Are Growth Factors? Benefits, Science & How to Use

 - BIOEFFECT EGF Hydrating Essence

-I am personally intrigued and I’m looking forward to trying the Allies of Skin GF serum.
+I am personally intrigued, and I’m looking forward to trying the Allies of Skin GFs serum.
 But that’s just me!
-If you want to give it a go or if you’re unsure / prefer to check with your dermatologist, don’t hesitate to do so.
-And if you pass on the whole growth-factor trend, there are plenty of other actives that will help you age gracefully.
-Especially if you wear sunscreen, the absolute best anti-aging product you can buy!
+If you want to give it a go, or if you’re unsure or prefer to check with your dermatologist, don’t hesitate to do so.
+And if you pass on the whole growth-factor trend, there are plenty of other actives that will help you age gracefully/target some of your skin concerns.
+Especially if you wear sunscreen—the absolute best anti-aging product you can buy!